opencog/atomspace-dht/README.md

   membership.
 That is, the grand-total list of *all* Atoms in a given AtomSpace are recorded as DHT-values on a *single* DHT-key.
-For large AtomSpaces (hundreds of millions or even billions of Atoms) this mans that *one* DHT-key has a vast number of DHT-values attached to it.
+For large AtomSpaces (hundreds of millions or even billions of Atoms) this means that *one* DHT-key has a vast number of DHT-values attached to it.
 This is simply not scalable, as DHT's do not distribute (scatter) the DHT-values, only the DHT-keys.
 The OpenDHT codebase has a hard-coded limit of 1K DHT-values per DHT-key, as well as a